nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/architecture.rst

   * :ref:`ServiceAvailabilityCheckHandler`
   * :ref:`file_record_writer_dispose_handler`

-Minimum handler configuration for on-demand startup batch
+Minimum handler configuration for on-demand batch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When building an on-demand startup batch, the minimum required handler queue is as below:
+When building an on-demand batch, the minimum required handler queue is as below:

 With this as the base, add standard handlers of Nablarch or custom handlers created
 in the project according to the project requirements.

-.. list-table:: Minimum handler configuration for on-demand startup batch
+.. list-table:: Minimum handler configuration for on-demand batch
    :header-rows: 1
    :class: white-space-normal
    :widths: 4,22,12,22,22,22